 Also of interest is that Melbourne has more people living here who work in computers and math than 95% of the places in the US.

-Melbourne is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Melbourne is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The education level of Melbourne citizens is a little higher than the average for US cities and towns: 24.66% of adults in Melbourne have at least a bachelor's degree.